-Students who commit offenses requiring placement in a DAEP at the end of one school year may be required to continue that placement at the start of the next school year to complete the assigned term of placement.
+Students who commit offenses requiring placement in a DAEP at the endo of one school year may be required to continue that placement at the start of the next school year to complete the assigned term of placement.

-For placement in a DAEP to extend beyond the end of the school year, the campus behavior coordinator or the board's designee must determine that:
+For a placement in DAEP to extend beyond the end of the school year, the Campus Behavior Coordinator or the board's designee must determine that:

-- 1. The student's presence in the regular classroom or campus presents a danger of physical harm to the student or others, or - 2.
-The student has engaged in serious or persistent misbehavior (see glossary) that violates the district's Code.
+- 1. The student's presence in the regular classroom or campus presents a danger of physical harm to the student or others or - 2.
+The student has engaged in serious or persistent misbehavior (See Glossary) that violates the district's code.